"By Modelers, For Modelers"

 If any of these activities interest you, and you want to learn more, please attend one of our meetings.
 We always welcome guests and we do not charge for attendance.
 Find out first hand how the club works.
 If you bring a model for show and tell, you may even walk away with a free model from the raffle!

-If you decide to join, IPMS Santa Rosa club dues run $20 a year for seniors, $15 a year for juniors age 17 and under.
+If you decide to join, IPMS Sonoma County club dues run $20 a year, for seniors, $15 a year, and for juniors age 17 and under.
 Club dues help pay for monthly model raffles, field trips, make and takes, the summer picnic, the Christmas party, and Hobby Expo.
-Members of IPMS Santa Rosa also get a 15% discount at the Loose Caboose in Napa.

 To learn more about the IPMS national organization, please visit the IPMS USA website.
 Members of IPMS USA receive a full color magazine every other month, access to special resources through their website, and discounts at numerous hobby shops.

-Please note that IPMS Santa Rosa and IPMS USA collect dues independently.
+Please note that IPMS Sonoma County and IPMS USA collect dues independently.
 Membership in one does not confer membership in the other.

 A Chapter of the International Plastic Modelers Society